datguypiko/Firefox-Mod-Blur/README.md

 </br>

 :warning:
+> If you want to use 96.0.
+I made a file without blur effect.
+Use *userChrome-NoBlurEffect.css*

+:warning:
 > *If you update to :x:**96.0** you will lose blur effect and everything will be transparent.
 Use at least :heavy_check_mark:**95.0.2** or downgrade to it https://support.mozilla.org/en-US/kb/install-older-version-firefox untill they fix it.*